 a) When a Board assigns the sanction of indefinite suspension, a similar Board of five persons will be appointed by the Dean of Students or designee at the appropriate time to determine whether the charged party has met the conditions necessary for reinstatement.

-b) The Board will have access to all file materials from the original hearing, may require the charged party to make a personal appearance before the committee, and may solicit other information to reach a decision.
+b) The Board will have access to all file materials from the original hearing, may require the Respondent to make a personal appearance before the committee, and may solicit other information to reach a decision.
 The same general procedures employed in the original hearing will be followed with the same rights assured for reinstatement.

 c.
-The sanction of suspension or indefinite suspension usually is imposed immediately following the completion of the appeal process/period; however, the Director of Student Conduct/designee, in consultation with the case administrator or panel chair, may withhold immediate imposition of suspension in some circumstances.
+The sanction of suspension or indefinite suspension usually is imposed immediately following the completion of the appeal process/period; however, the Director of Community Values/designee, in consultation with the case administrator or panel chair, may withhold immediate imposition of suspension in some circumstances.
 If the sanction is not imposed immediately, the student will be considered not in good standing and will be subject to the same restrictions as students with Deferred Suspension status (see below) while enrolled prior to the imposition of the sanction.

 3. Deferred Suspension: Deferred suspension is issued either for violations serious enough to warrant suspension, but where the specific circumstances of the case mitigate the offense or for repeated offenses of a less serious nature.
 Deferred suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community’s expectations of behavior articulated in the Code of Student Conduct.
-A student on deferred suspension status is considered not in good standing and cannot represent the University as an official delegate or representative, hold an office (elected or appointed), in university groups of any kind, or participate in university-sponsored travel or study abroad/study away.
-If the student is found responsible for violating any additional university code or regulation during the period of Deferred Suspension, the Director of Student Conduct (or designee) can issue an immediate suspension from the university, and the student can be subject to additional sanctions for the subsequent violation(s).
+A student on deferred suspension status is considered not in good standing and cannot represent the university as an official delegate or representative, hold an office (elected or appointed), in university groups of any kind, or participate in university-sponsored travel or study abroad/study away.
+If the student is found responsible for violating any additional university code or regulation during the period of Deferred Suspension, the Director of Community Values (or designee) can issue an immediate suspension from the university, and the student can be subject to additional sanctions for the subsequent violation(s).
 Deferred suspensions are noted on the student’s transcript but are removed once the sanction period has been completed.

 4. Disciplinary Probation is continued enrollment but with a warning that further misconduct or violation of university regulations during the period of probation will be referred to the appropriate committee or administrative officer and may result in the student's separation from the university.

 5. Warning is a notation confirming that a minor violation of university policy has occurred and that future violations may result in more severe sanctions.
-No student may receive more than two warnings in an academic year without more serious action being taken.
+No student can receive more than two warnings in an academic year without more serious action being taken.

 B. Secondary Sanctions